demonh3x/loan-machine-kata/README.md

 - An object identifier
   - Detects the holding object's id.

-You have to interact with the machine to:
+The client wants the machine to:
+- Know where each object is at every moment.
+If the object is at an object holder or if some person has it.
-- Detect when an object is received.
+- Able to lend an object to a person.
-- Lend an object.
+- Know how much time a person had an object.

 Quite simple, isn't it?